LESSONS LEARNED FROM THE MOUNTAINS

 9. ALWAYS GIVE THANKS

-Always remember to thank the people who have supported and helped you realize your dream.
+Always practice humility and remember to thank the people who have supported and helped you realize your dream.
 In 2012, I was asked to give a speech in Kathmandu on Sagaramantha (Mt.
 Everest) Day.
 I devoted most of the speech to thanking the people behind the scenes who make it possible for us to climb this great mountain.
 This includes Sherpas, Sirdars, Lamas (Buddhist Priests), guides, expedition outfitters, cooks, porters, medical doctors, helicopter pilots, line fixers and many others.

 As you pursue your dream, be sure to take time to thank the people who have helped you, including family, friends, teammates, teachers, guidance counselors and clergy.
 Most of all, thank the Lord who loves you the most and keeps you solidly focused on the path to happiness and success.